ryancdickson/chromerootprogram/policy.md

 - The automated solution MUST:
     - generate a new key pair for each certificate request by default.
     - generate and submit a Certificate Signing Request (CSR).
-    - support automated domain control validation (i.e., the automated solution automatically places the Request Token or Random Value in the appropriate location without “hands-on” input from humans, comparable to how ACME clients function), using at least one of the following methods from the Baseline Requirements:
+    - support automated domain control validation (i.e., the automated solution automatically places the Request Token or Random Value in the appropriate location without "hands-on" input from humans, comparable to how ACME clients function), using at least one of the following methods from the Baseline Requirements:
         - DNS Change (Section 3.2.2.4.7)
         - Agreed‑Upon Change to Website v2 (Section 3.2.2.4.18)
-    - support automated retrieval of the issued certificate (i.e., the automated solution downloads a copy of the certificate to a well-known location without “hands-on” input from humans, comparable to how ACME clients function).
+    - support automated retrieval of the issued certificate (i.e., the automated solution downloads a copy of the certificate to a well-known location without "hands-on" input from humans, comparable to how ACME clients function).
-    - be sufficiently detailed in a completed “Automated Solution Assessment” form by requesting a copy from chrome-root-program [at] google [dot] com.
+    - be sufficiently detailed in a completed "Automated Solution Assessment" form by requesting a copy from chrome-root-program [at] google [dot] com.
-    - support comparable features as described in [RFC 8657](https://www.rfc-editor.org/rfc/rfc8657) to restrict issuance capabilities to a specific CA account(s) using the “accounturi” CAA parameter and to restrict permitted domain validation methods using the “validationmethods" CAA parameter.
+    - support comparable features as described in [RFC 8657](https://www.rfc-editor.org/rfc/rfc8657) to restrict issuance capabilities to a specific CA account(s) using the "accounturi" CAA parameter and to restrict permitted domain validation methods using the "validationmethods" CAA parameter.
     - support and/or request certificate revocation.
     - support comparable features as described by ACME Renewal Information (ARI, RFC [TBD](https://datatracker.ietf.org/doc/draft-ietf-acme-ari/)).
 - The automated solution SHOULD:
-    - support automated deployment (i.e., installation and configuration) of the issued certificate without “hands-on” input from humans (comparable to how ACME clients function).
+    - support automated deployment (i.e., installation and configuration) of the issued certificate without "hands-on" input from humans (comparable to how ACME clients function).

 ##### 3.3.2 Encouraging use of Automation Solutions